2014 LIS Community Events

 Where: Boston University

 The 2014 Boston Anarchist Bookfair will be held on Sunday, November 23, and Monday, November 24, at Boston University.
 The bookfair will explore anarchist ideas through workshops, films, and conversations.
-Visit their website at http://www.bostonanarchistbookfair.org to propose a workshop or apply for a vendor table.
+Visit their website at http://www.bostonanarchistbookfair.org to see the schedule and a list of workshops.

 Talk by Dan Cohen, DPLA: Considerations for Virtual Bookshelves: Mechanisms for Discovery, Reading, and Serendipity